akquinet/vaangular/README.md

 	}
 });
 ```

+We register such a listener to again display the pop-up.

 So: any class can provide methods to the AngularJS-side as long as there methods are *public* and annotated with `@ServiceMethod` (in fact: `de.akquinet.engineering.vaadin.vaangular.angular.ServiceMethod`).
 Clicking the button now results in the Java method being called (again with deferred variable changes processed before that).